MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Set-NonRemovableAppsPolicy.md

 | Accept wildcard characters: | False |

 ### -ScratchDirectory
-Specifies a temporary directory that will be used when extracting files for use during inquiry.
+Specifies a temporary directory that will be used when extracting files for use during servicing.
 The directory must exist locally.
 If not spcified, the ``` \Windows\%Temp% ``` directory will be used, with a subdirectoryname of a randomly generated hexadecimal value for each run of DISM.
 Items in the scratch directory are deleted after each operation.
 You should not use a network share location as a scratch directory to expand a pachage(.cab or .msu file) for installation.
 The directory used for extracting files for temporary usage during servicing should be a local directory.

 |||
 |-|-|